DMDM Hydantoin & Shampoo

 Personal care products contain a wide variety of ingredients, including some known to be hazardous, and many that lack research to prove that it is safe for one’s health.

 These products do not require a formal SDS for consumer use, however SDS’s are required for consumer products if use in the workplace leads to prolonged exposure or excessive use.
-If you work in the cosmetic industry and may be exposed to shampoo and other personal care products daily, Chemscape can you with SDS management and chemical management software to keep your employees and your customers safe.
+If you work in the cosmetic industry and may be exposed to shampoo and other personal care products daily, Chemscape Safety Technologies can you with SDS management and chemical management software to keep your employees and your customers safe.
 Contact us today to learn more.